IreneFP/Interactive-Lab-Hub/Lab 3/README.md

     <img src="DeepSpeech.jpg" width="1000" />
 </p>

 Testing DeepSpeech with Rui over Zoom.
-She has an American Accent and I don't.
-This is the result.
+She has an American Accent and I don't. ⬆️ This is the result.

-Mmmmm clearly, the model has been trained using American accents!!!
-Look how poorly it performed when I (non-native) spoke to it... !
+Mmmmm clearly, **the model has been trained using American accents!!!** Look how poorly it performed when I (non-native) spoke to it... !
 (Should I be worried?) ❓

 # Lab 3 Part 2
 # How much can you trust an Adorable Box? ❓❔